2026 Superbike World Championship

-The 2026 Superbike World Championship will be the 39th season of the Superbike World Championship.
-This will be the first season in 13 years without featuring the reigning Superbike World Champion as Toprak Razgatlıoğlu who had previously won the championship in 2025, is set to compete in MotoGP from 2026 onwards.
+The 2026 Superbike World Championship is the 39th season of the Superbike World Championship.
+This is the first season in 13 years without featuring the reigning Superbike World Champion as Toprak Razgatlıoğlu who had previously won the championship in 2025, is competing in MotoGP from 2026 onwards.
+Ducati successfully defended the constructors' championship, winning its 22nd constructors' championship and fifth in a row.
+The Aruba.it Racing - Ducati team also successfully defended the teams' championship, securing its fifth consecutive teams' championship.